-NBA Rumors: Kyrie Irving Expects Boston Celtics To Be Unbeatable In NBA Playoffs 2019
+NBA Rumors: Kyrie Irving Expects Boston Celtics To Be Unbeatable In 2019 NBA Playoffs

-The Boston Celtics entered the 2018-19 NBA season as the No. 1 favorite team to fully dominate the LeBron James-less Eastern Conference.
-Unfortunately, earlier this season, the Celtics failed to live up to expectations from the team who’s expected to become the biggest threat to the reigning NBA champions, Golden State Warriors.
-The Celtics have already managed to bounce back and keep their playoff hopes alive, but they haven’t figure out how to become consistent with their performance on both ends of the floor.
+The Boston Celtics entered the 2018-19 NBA season as the No. 1 favorite team to dominate the LeBron James-less Eastern Conference.
+Unfortunately, early on, the Celtics failed to live up to expectations from the team who was expected to become the biggest threat to the reigning NBA champion Golden State Warriors.
+The Celtics have managed to bounce back and keep their playoff hopes alive, but they haven’t figure out how to become consistent with their performance on both ends of the floor.

 On Saturday night, the Celtics suffered an embarrassing defeat against the Chicago Bulls, who currently hold the third-worst record in the Eastern Conference.
 However, Kyrie Irving, who finished the game with 37 points, 10 assists, five rebounds, one steal, and one block, doesn’t seem to be concerned about their recent loss against the Bulls.
-In a post-game interview with Boston.com, Irving expressed strong confidence that no one can beat the Celtics in the NBA Playoffs 2019.
+In a post-game interview with Boston Globe, Irving expressed strong confidence that no one can beat the Celtics in the NBA Playoffs 2019.

 “In this league, the teams that adapt the quickest, or they adapt at the right time, are successful in the playoffs.
 We’re still waiting for that thing to click.
 We’ve gone on eight games, six games, four games winning streaks and then we’ll hit a lull of three games and we’re back answering questions like this, so, it is what it is.
 Like I said, I don’t get frustrated about this stuff anymore.
 It’s just part of the regular season.
 In the playoffs, when we can plan for a team, prepare for a team, I still don’t see anybody beating us in seven games.”